darobin/lucid/coracle/README.md

+# What ACTUALLY is this?

+This is a deliberately hard fork of Coracle.
+Not because there's anything wrong with Coracle, but because I needed a quick way to experiment in a Nostr client and I plan to break stuff.
+If the experimentation works out, I can do this right.

 # What is this?

 Coracle is a web client for the Nostr protocol focused on pushing the boundaries of what's unique about nostr, including relay selection and management, web-of-trust based moderation and content recommendations, and privacy protection.
 Check it out at [coracle.social](https://coracle.social).